 - Student Life

 Catholic High’s commitment to Christian community service is giving witness to our faith and empowering our young women to let their light shine.
-Christian community service is a yearly commitment and a prerequisite for graduation.
+Christian community service is a yearly commitment and a prerequisite for advancement to the next grade level and graduation.
 Through action and reflection, Christian community service provides opportunities to build discipleship within the Catholic High community, the Greater Baltimore community, and the world.
 In the words of St. Francis, “Preach the Gospel at all times and when necessary use words.”

 Christian Community Service Requirements: